magento/devdocs/guides/v1.0/migration/migration-plan.md

 <h4>Step 5:  Incremental updates</h4>

-Now that you’ve migrated the bulk of your data, you must incrementally capture data updates (such as new or updated customers, inventory changes, and orders) from Magento 1.x to Magento 2.0.
+Now that you’ve migrated your data, you must incrementally capture data updates (such as new orders, reviews and changes in customer profiles) from Magento 1.x to Magento 2.0.

 * Start the incremental migration; updates run continually.
 You can stop the updates at any time by pressing Control+C.